 If you have tried to use stock data in Claude before, you probably followed one of these paths.
 Download a CSV from Yahoo Finance, clean up the columns, upload it to Claude, and hope the file is not too large.
 Or write a script to pull prices from a data provider, export to CSV, and upload that.
 Or build something more elaborate with an API wrapper so Claude can call your local server.

 These approaches work.
 People use them every day.
 But they share the same limitations: you are restricted to whatever data you thought to download in advance, each upload is a one-time snapshot that goes stale immediately, file size limits constrain how much history you can include, and the setup requires at least some technical skill.
 Comparing two companies means two downloads.
-Screening across 9,500 companies means a very large file or giving up entirely.
+Screening across nearly 10,000 companies means a very large file or giving up entirely.

 The MCP approach: connect once, ask anything